IngoKl/textdirectory/docs/usage.md

 Texts are not held in memory; every aggregation re-reads from disk (except after `aggregate_to_memory` / `transform_to_memory`).
-For large directories, `load_files(fast=True, skip_checkpoint=True)` skips the metadata collection — note that filters relying on that metadata (character/token counts) will not work in fast mode.
+For large directories, `load_files(fast=True, skip_checkpoint=True)` skips the metadata collection — filters relying on that metadata (character and token counts) then raise a `ValueError`.

 `transformation_usas_en_semtag` calls the web version of [Paul Rayson's USAS tagger](http://ucrel.lancs.ac.uk/usas/) — don't use it for large amounts of text, give credit,